 After you and your staff have collected several months of data, Tim and Sean recommend looking for trends.

 You can do this too!
 Ask yourself: Are there sources I’m paying for that aren’t getting me leads?
 What is my top lead source?
 How can I make the most of this lead source?
 Let the answers to these questions inform your marketing for the next month.
 Repeat this process monthly, adjusting where needed.
 And don’t be scared to try new things.
-Now that you’re tracking your every marketing move, can easily determine if you’re wasting your money or if you’ve hit upon a lead-generating gold mine.
+Now that you’re tracking your every marketing move, you can easily determine if you’re wasting your money or if you’ve hit upon a lead-generating gold mine.

 The Cuddigans' Achilles Heel

 While the Cuddigans have their client data system down pat, there is one data set they have yet to add to their arsenal: tracking non-client leads.
 Currently, they only track their signed clients.
 Soon, though, they will track all leads.
 This will give them an even clearer picture of what converts and what doesn’t.
 By looking for trends in potential client drop-offs—people who visit the site, fill out a contact form, but never sign with the law firm—they can better refine their marketing plan, filling any cracks that potential clients are falling through.

 What the Cuddigans realize is that their marketing moves, be it a new ad or their latest newsletter, do not operate independently.
 Without a killer website filled with robust content and compelling offers, potential clients would see an ad, go to the site and then quickly leave.
 They know this to be true because of their comprehensive tracking.
 Thanks to their awesome intake survey, they have been told that the reason clients have chosen to call Cuddigan Law was the quality of the information on their website.